arkency/posts/posts/2014-10-24-ways-to-optimize-your-page-load-time.md

 # What won't be about

 Before I start, I'd like to precise what won't be mentioned in this article.
-That will help you to avoid disappointment and make decision about further reading.
-This blogpost doesn't include:
+So let's summarize briefly what won't be covered to give you a general overview about the overall content.

 - Nginx setup and performance setting
 - Caching